NE 18th Street Improvement Project

 Coming: Four Seasons Lane to Northeast 138th Avenue

-Construction on this segment (1B) of the Northeast 18th Street Improvement Project is expected to get underway in summer 2016 and be completed in summer 2017.
-The project will improve vehicle and multi-modal usage along this heavily traveled corridor, particularly in the vicinity of the new Washington State Department of Transportation (WSDOT) interchange currently under construction at NE 18th Street and Interstate 205.
+Construction on this segment (1B) of the Northeast 18th Street Improvement Project is expected to get underway during the week of Jan.
+23, 2017, and be completed in early 2018.
+The project will improve vehicle and multi-modal usage along this heavily traveled corridor, particularly in the vicinity of the new Washington State Department of Transportation (WSDOT) interchange at NE 18th Street and Interstate 205.

 Estimated cost of improving this segment of Northeast 18th Street is currently estimated at about $12.5 million.
 Construction funding will use a combination of development contributions, traffic impact fees, bonds, $6.5 million in federal grants approved through the local Regional Transportation Council (RTC), and $4 million from the State Transportation Improvement Board (TIB).